-Carrying amounts of goodwill allocated to the CGUs are as follows:-
+Carrying amounts of goodwill allocated to the CGUs are as follows:

 Group

-2012 2011
+2013 2012

 \$'000 \$'000

 CGU 1 6,808 6,808

 CGU 6 5,870 5,870

 Total 12,678 12,678

-Key assumptions used in calculations of fair value less cost to sell of the CGU 1
+Key assumptions used in calculations of fair value less costs of disposal of the CGUs 1 and 6

-The fair value less cost to sell of the CGU was determined by applying an appropriate market multiple to its earnings before interest, tax, depreciation and amortisation ("EBITDA"), where management believes is sustainable in view of the current and anticipated business conditions.
+The FVLCOD of the CGUs was determined by applying an appropriate market multiple to its earnings before interest, tax, depreciation and amortisation ("EBITDA"), where management believes is sustainable in view of the current and anticipated business conditions.

-The fair value of CGU 1 was based on current EBITDAs and market multiple of 3.35 (2011: 2.87).
-The market multiples are calculated based on the median of comparables' indications, after adjustment for differences in risk and growth.
+The FVLCOD of CGU 1 was based on current EBITDAs and market multiple of 3.5 (2012: 3.35).
+The market multiple is calculated based on the median of comparable companies' indications, after adjustment for differences in risk and growth.